suyash192/ExoplayerDoviConvert/README.md

-This repository is an example project demonstrating HDR bitstreams manipulation on the fly in ExoPlayer using libdovi.
+This repository is an example project demonstrating Dolby Vision bitstream manipulation on the fly in ExoPlayer using libdovi.

 The project uses jni-rs bindings for libdovi.